MR-DOS/Si5351-lib/README.md

 ----
 ## Features
 ### Input Stage
-All of the important features are implemented - CLKIN divider, VCXO, crystal oscillator load setting and PLL charge pump current (yep, maybe it should be moved to other section).
+All of the important features are implemented - CLKIN divider, VCXO, crystal oscillator load setting and PLL capacitive load (yep, maybe it should be moved to other section).
 The undocumented 4 pF crystal load is included.

 TODO: Automatically detect if it is possible to turn off "fanout" of internal clocks.